PetiteGraine/OneSlash/README.md

 Be quick, be precise — one mistake and it's game over.

 ## Credits
+This game is inspired by the mobile game OnePunch.

 Special thanks to my friend [William](https://wrdx.carrd.co/), he created a few icons (the skull, the sword, the arrow button) for the UI.

 This game uses assets from the Unity Asset Store and itch.io: